How difficult is Everest Base Camp 10 Days Trek?

 Do you want to trek during the spring season?

-A bit warmer than the autumn season, spring is ideal for trekking in Nepal as the months' March to May is perfect for trekking in the Everest region.
+A bit warmer than the autumn season, spring is ideal for trekking in Nepal as the months of March to May are perfect for trekking in the Everest region.
 Mountain passes will be more accessible and due to the warmer temperatures, the trekking days become more enjoyable.
 As April to May is the peak season for climbing and summiting Mt Everest, the Base camp will be full of tents and mountaineers.
-Do you want more info about the spring trekking season in Everest?
+Do you want more info about the spring trekking season on Everest?
 Don’t hesitate and contact our Alpine Eco Trek team at our email.

 Alpine Eco Trek does not recommend the trek to Everest Base Camp during the monsoon season, as most trails will be inaccessible and many flight delays towards Lukla airport will occur.